gitlabhq/gitlabhq/doc/gitlab-geo/configuration.md

 Go to the server that you chose to be your primary, and visit **Admin Area > Geo Nodes** (`/admin/geo_nodes`) in order to add the Geo nodes.

-Although we are looking at the primary Geo node setup, **this is where you also add any secondary servers as well**.
+Although we are looking at the primary Geo node setup, **this is where you also add any secondary servers as well**

 In the following table you can see what all these settings mean: